w7sst/MorseRunner/README.md

 Is this implemented within github or elsewhere?

 - [ ] **User-defined contests** - Explore notion of user-defined contests using a contest configuration file.
 Perhaps a yaml file?
 Can this be similar to N1MM contest definition file?

+- [ ] **Add ARRL Sweepstakes** - Consider adding ARRL Sweepstakes; however this one might be a little harder since it has a complex exchange.
+(This is on hold for now due to resources and complexity of exchange. w7sst, Oct 12, 2022)

 ### Roadmap - Completed